SuperOfficeDocs/superoffice-docs/user-guide/en/erp/erp-create-new-actor.md

 [!include[Requirement](../includes/req-integration-server.md)]

-If you want to connect, for example, a SuperOffice company to a customer in the ERP system, and this customer does not exist in the ERP system, you can create the customer in the ERP system based on the data from SuperOffice.
+For example, to connect a SuperOffice company to a customer in the ERP system, and this customer does not exist in the ERP system, you can create the customer in the ERP system based on the data from SuperOffice.

 > [!NOTE]
 > The **Create** button is disabled if SuperOffice is not allowed to create actors in the ERP system.